OGDCL To Organize Pakistan Minerals Investment Forum 2025 - UrduPoint

 OGDCL To Organize Pakistan Minerals Investment Forum 2025

-Oil and Gas Development Company Limited (OGDCL), Pakistan’s leading exploration and production (E&P) company, in collaboration with the government of Pakistan and strategic partners, will host the Pakistan Minerals Investment Forum 2025 (PMIF25) on April 8-9, 2025

-ISLAMABAD, (UrduPoint / Pakistan Point News - 26th Feb, 2025) Oil and Gas Development Company Limited (OGDCL), Pakistan’s leading exploration and production (E&P) company, in collaboration with the government of Pakistan and strategic partners, will host the Pakistan Minerals Investment Forum 2025 (PMIF25) on April 8-9, 2025.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 3rd Mar, 2025) Oil and Gas Development Company Limited (OGDCL), Pakistan’s leading exploration and production (E&P) company, will host the Pakistan Minerals Investment Forum 2025 (PMIF25) on April 8-9, 2025, in collaboration with the government of Pakistan and strategic partners.

 The forum will serve as a premier platform for global stakeholders to explore investment opportunities in Pakistan’s emerging minerals sector and unlock the country’s vast mineral potential, said spokesperson of the OGDCL.